Many-body critical Casimir interactions in colloidal suspensions

+In order to resolve this discrepancy correctly, we needed to force the medium back into its critical state, i.e., restore its symmetry around $M=0$.
+In the canonical ensemble this can be done by either fixing the magnetization to zero or by symmetrizing the polarization effect, while in the grand canonical approach as used in Ref.~\cite{ETBEvRD15} the mean magnetization could be fixed to zero by the chemical potential.
+The first approach can be realized by using only the algorithm introduced in the last chapter and no Wolff update, see Fig.~\ref{fig:Fab2}a.
+Since the algorithm conserves the order parameter, the system is fixed into a critical sub-ensemble (Fig.~\ref{fig:configurations}).
+For the second approach we used the same number $N_{\uparrow}$ and $N_{\downarrow}$ of $\uparrow$- and $\downarrow$-particles, and a fluctuating magnetization, preserving the $Z_{2}$ symmetry of the system.
+Additionally, this last approach allows us to simulate the Casimir potential for $\uparrow\uparrow$ and $\uparrow\downarrow$ boundary conditions \textit{simultaneously}, see Fig.~\ref{fig:Fab2}b.

-In order to resolve this discrepancy, we performed another set of simulations with fixed total medium magnetization $M=0$, using only the described cluster algorithm and no Wolff updates.
-As we now force two domains into the system, it turns out to be beneficial to change the systems aspect ratio from $\rho=1$ to $\rho=1/2$, \ie, $\Lp=2\Ls$, as then two dominant domains fit into the system, see Fig.~\ref{fig:configurations}b.
+Both approaches force at least two domains into the system, thus it turns out to be beneficial to change the systems aspect ratio to $1/2$, \ie, $L_x=2L_y$, as then two dominant domains fit into the system, see Figs.~\ref{fig:configurations}b and~\ref{fig:configurations}c.
 Since the system tries to minimize the length of the domain walls, it is most likely to find the domains separated along the parallel direction.
 Thus the system is highly anisotropic with respect to the parallel and the perpendicular directions, and we can measure the two-particle distribution function in the two directions independently.